1. Blog

 Source: “Morris Park Station” by Adam Moss via Wikimedia Commons.

-If Belmont’s Arthur Avenue excited you, you’ll probably like Morris Park too.
+If Belmont’s Arthur Avenue excites you, you’ll probably like Morris Park too.
 The Italian population is so strong in this neighborhood that more than 30,000 people flocked to it for an all-day party following the 2006 World Cup.
-It’s also widely known for its Columbus Day Parade as well as for having some amazing bakeries and restaurants.
-Moreover, there’s a multitude of parks and the neighborhood is often considered the cleanest in all the Bronx.
+It’s also widely known for its Columbus Day Parade as well as for having some fantastic bakeries and restaurants.
+Moreover, there’s a multitude of parks, and is often considered one of the cleanest parts of the Bronx.

 9. Morrisania